-, ANALYSIS F REFERENCE
+ANALYSIS REFERENCE

 Proposed NI 93- Existing Requirements for Canadian Conclusion CFTC IOSCO G20 30

 102: Derivatives Banks

 Registration

 an enterprise-wide basis.
-The Risk Committee: should have a sound understanding of the types of risks to which the bank may be exposed and of the techniques and systems used to identify, measure, monitor report and mitigate those risks; should have a clear mandate and sufficient knowledge in the risk management of financial institutions (including individuals with technical knowledge in risk disciplines, where appropriate); should seek assurances from the CRO that risk management activities of the bank are independent from operational management, are adequately resourced, and have appropriate status and visibility; should receive timely and accurate reports on significant risks of the bank and exposures relative to the bank's risk appetite; should provide input to the approval of material changes to the bank's strategy and corresponding risk appetite; and should be satisfied with the manner in which material exceptions to policies and controls are identified, monitored, measured and controlled, as well as the remedial actions when exceptions/breaches are identified.
+The Risk Committee: should have a sound understanding of the types of risks to which the bank may be exposed and of the techniques and systems used to identify, measure, monitor report and mitigate those risks; should have a clear mandate and sufficient knowledge in risk disciplines, where appropriate listications (including individuals with technical knowledge in risk disciplines, where appropriate); should seek assurances from the CRO that risk management activities of the bank are independent from operational management, are adequately resourced, and have appropriate status and visibility; should receive timely and accurate reports on significant risks of the bank and exposures relative to the bank's risk appetite; should provide input to the approval of material changes to the bank's strategy and corresponding risk appetite; and should provide input to dis a vella sthe remedial actions when exceptions/breaches are identified.
 Chief Risk Officer The Corporate Governance Guideline recommends that each bank have a as comprehensive as the above CFTC requirements.
 33 If the CSA provides US swap dealers with an exemption under s.
-52, it follows that OSFI's standards must also achieve a substantially equivalent outcome as 93-102.
+52, it follows that OSFI's standards must also achieve a substantially equivalent outcome as 93- 102.